Redth/dotnet-maui-check/README.md

 Manifest files are currently used by the doctor to fetch the latest versions and requirements.

-The manifest is hosted by default at: https://aka.ms/dotnet-maui-doctor-manifest
+The manifest is hosted by default at: https://aka.ms/dotnet-maui-check-manifest

 You can specify an alternative file or URL with the `--manifest <URL>` option:

 ```
-maui-doctor --manifest /some/other/file
+maui-check --manifest /some/other/file
 ```

+## Fix silently

+You can try using the `--fix` argument to automatically enable solutions to run without being prompted.